sagemathinc/cocalc_tutorial/handson/lab01.md

 Students are added directly from the **.course** file in home directory.
 If you have a very small group you can add these manually, otherwise you can copy the contents of a .xls or .csv file directly on the **Add student by name or email address**.

 We'll add "students" to the session: locate the *hands_on.csv* file (*in-person tutorial session only*, sorry) provided by the tutor and add your peers as students.
+You can do this by copying and pasting directly on the

 As they accept the invitation you will be able to see the students name and email  in your **.course** file.
 This also provides information on when they last accesses the course.